SamuelBambu/StatusPage/README.md

 ```
   >> git remote add heroku https://git.heroku.com/estatus-servicios-bambu.git
   >> git push heroku master
 ```

-- Just make sure you have all the requirements from requirements.txt installed ( pip install -r requierements.tx )
+- Just make sure you have all the requirements from requirements.txt installed ( pip install -r requierements.txt )
 - And make sure the Procfile has this content
 ` web: gunicorn wsgi:app `